SimformSolutionsPvtLtd/audio_waveforms/README.md

 ```
 Provide the audio file path in the parameter.
 You can also set volume with optional parameter.

-3. Use widget in widget-tree
+3. Use `AudioFileWaveforms` in widget-tree
 ```dart
 AudioFileWaveforms(
  size: Size(MediaQuery.of(context).size.width, 100.0),